wp-plugins/gpx2graphics/readme.txt

 3. Example of the speed image

 == Changelog ==

+= 0.3 =
+* Fix bug with multiple Google Maps in more than 1 blogpost.

 = 0.2 =
 * Fixed bug with multiple Google Maps in 1 blogpost